 Some IEEE 802 networking technologies offer the ability to bound communication latency of a link.
 IEEE 802 technologies that are not based on multi-hop networks will generally offer better ability to bound communication latency.

-A list of Smart Grid standards that focus on PHY and MAC layer have been documented and approved by IEEE 802 [1].
+A list of Smart Grid standards has been documented and approved by IEEE 802 [1].

 Characteristics of IEEE 802 networks that support Smart Grid applications

-(review by Beecher and Kinney)

 IEEE 802 networking technologies bring the following advantages to Smart Grid communications:

 Enterprise grade security